-SAMW25 is a WiFi IoT solution from Microchip.
-It uses the SAMD21 ARM Cortex-M0 plus MCU to run the host application that includes the API and an SPI driver for interfacing to the onboard WiFi SoC.
-The WiFi subsystem uses the ultra-low-power WINC1500, a fully certified IEEE 802.11 b/g/n IoT network controller with integrated TCP/IP and WiFi stack.
-This module also includes 4 Mbit internal flash memory with OTA firmware upgrade, SPI, UART, I2C as host interfaces and many other peripherals.
-It supports WiFi Direct, station mode, SoftAP, network protocols (DHCP/DNS), including secure TLS stack and can operate completely host-less in most applications.
+SAMW25 is a Wi-Fi IoT module from Microchip.
+It uses the SAMD21 ARM Cortex-M0 plus MCU to run the host application and an SPI driver for interfacing to the onboard Wi-Fi SoC.
+The Wi-Fi subsystem uses the ultra-low-power WINC1500, a fully certified IEEE 802.11 b/g/n IoT network controller with integrated TCP/IP, and a Wi-Fi stack.
+This module also includes 4MB internal flash memory with OTA firmware upgrade; SPI, UART, I2C as host interfaces; and many other peripherals.
+SAMW25 supports Wi-Fi Direct, station mode, and network protocols like TLS, plus the module can operate completely host-less in most applications.

 Explore Our Other IoT Resources

-Now you’ve read our guide on how to choose the best WiFi module for IoT, why not explore our other IoT resources, including:
+Now you’ve read our guide on how to choose the best Wi-Fi module for IoT, why not explore our other IoT resources, including:

 - How to set up an ESP8266 Wi-Fi module using the Nabto server peer-to-peer connection.

-- A guide to ESP8266 for IoT and ESP32 for IoT, explaining the ins and outs of the different modules and development boards available built around these chips.
+- A guide to ESP8266 for IoT and ESP32 for IoT, explaining the ins and outs of the different available modules and development boards built around these chips.